filipsedivy/NTP/README.md

 Installation
 ------------

-The recommended way to is via Composer:
+The recommended way to is via [Composer](https://packagist.org/packages/filipsedivy/ntp):

 ```
 composer require filipsedivy/ntp
 ```

+It requires PHP version 7.1 and supports PHP up to 7.2.

 ### Tests